 At Glenwood Place, we promote dignity, choices and individuality through excellence in service and loving care.
 We are dedicated to providing a quality, enjoyable, home-like environment for residents, family members, employees and visitors.
 Come see why we're the only choice among Central-Iowa seniors.

-Meet Bill Block.
+Meet Bill.
 Bill was an engineer at Fisher Controls before retiring to Mesa, Arizona for some 20+ years.
 Bill and his wife Ellen moved back to Marshalltown in June of 2017 anticipating the opening of our new addition.
 After only a few months he lost his wife to a brain aneurism.
 He is a very quiet man and during this time of grieving I would find him sitting on our front porch crying when I came into work.
 So it became a daily thing with Bill and I talking and having a cup of coffee each morning.
 During those talks he told me about his life and I found out that he was on the 1944 championship team from Iowa State that played at the final four as a freshman!!!

-The 1944 Iowa State NCAA final Four team is, without a doubt, one of the greatest units in the history of Cyclone basketball, and Block, who is 93 years old, was a key player in their success.
+The 1944 Iowa State NCAA final Four team is, without a doubt, one of the greatest units in the history of Cyclone basketball, and Bill, who is 93 years old, was a key player in their success.

 Here’s the story…..